Skip to content

 TROG – The Race of Gentlemen – Pure Jersey History Right in Front of Your Eyes

-Known as The Race of Gentlemen, the event has been a resurrected event dating back to the 50s by a local club called the Oilers of New Jersey.
-For one weekend in early October, racers, gassers, and fans gather on the beach in Wildwood, New Jersey for one of only two instances of beach racing in the United States.
-The Mr. Local History Project takes a look at this iconic event and its history.
+Known as The Race of Gentlemen, the event has been revived since the 1950s by a local club called the Oilers of New Jersey.
+For one weekend in early October, racers, gassers, and fans gather on the beach in Wildwood, New Jersey, for one of only two instances of beach racing in the United States.
+The Mr. Local History Project looks at this iconic event and its history.

-Tucked between the Atlantic Ocean and one of America’s most popular boardwalks, the smells of cheasesteaks, french fries and pizza mix gasoline, roller coasters, water parks, and balloon games that bring a carnival feel to The Race of Gentlemen, a three day motorsports festival on the Wildwood beach.
+Tucked between the Atlantic Ocean and one of America’s most popular boardwalks, the smells of cheesesteaks, french fries, and pizza mix gasoline, roller coasters, water parks, and balloon games bring a carnival feel to The Race of Gentlemen, a three-day motorsports festival on the Wildwood beach.

-The entrance to the beach was modified in 2021 to go thru Morey Piers, a legendary amusement pier on the Boardwalk to provide a more organized entrance to the event, along with food and beverages for event goers, to improve the experience.
+The beach entrance was modified in 2021 to go through Morey Piers, a legendary amusement pier on the Boardwalk.
+This improved the experience by providing a more organized entrance and providing food and beverages for eventgoers.

 The staging area for The Race of Gentlemen – Wildwood, New Jersey.

-A crowd of almost 15,000 people make their way to Wildwood, New Jersey, America’s doo wop capital, to compete or cheer not necessarily for any particular driver, but for the sheer joy of the racing experience on a beach.
-Sponsored by The Oiler’s Car Club of New Jesey, revived over the past decade by Mel Stultz, Michael Kliman, Tom Larusso and about 6 others, is carrying on the tradition of Jersey beach racing that goes back to the 1800s.
+A crowd of almost 15,000 people makes their way to Wildwood, New Jersey, America’s doo-wop capital, to compete or cheer not necessarily for any particular driver but for the sheer joy of the racing experience on a beach.
+Sponsored by The Oiler’s Car Club of New Jersey, revived over the past decade by Mel Stultz, Michael Kliman, Tom Larusso, and about 6 others, it carries on the tradition of Jersey beach racing that goes back to the 1800s.

 New Jersey Racing History

-Only the famous Ormond Beach, Florida strip was considered better than Cape May for racing new machines on the beach.
-All eyes were on Cape May on August 25, 1905 when Henry Ford, Louis Chevrolet, A. L. Campbell, and Walter Christie and 25 other drivers/machines came to race for two trophies.
-The Cape May Trophy would be awarded for the best time over a straightaway beach course for one mile.
+Only the famous Ormond Beach, Florida strip, was considered better than Cape May for racing new machines on the beach.
+All eyes were on Cape May on August 25, 1905, when Henry Ford, Louis Chevrolet, A. L. Campbell, Walter Christie, and 25 other drivers/machines came to race for two trophies.
+The Cape May Trophy would be awarded for the best time over a one-mile straightaway beach course.
 The other cup ($500) called the Kilometer Cup would be awarded for the best time on the beach’s kilometer course.
 The race, scheduled for July 29, 1905, was rained out and held the following day.
-Christie was victorious in his 8 cylinder, 180 hp Blue Flyer and took his great machine over the course several times.
-In these heats, the times were very close to the record and in three heats his time was 25.2 seconds or 90.72 mph.
+Christie was victorious in his 8-cylinder, 180-hp Blue Flyer and took his great machine over the course several times.
+In these heats, the times were very close to the record; in three heats, his time was 25.2 seconds or 90.72 mph.
 Finally, as the spectators and officials looked on, he was clocked at 25 seconds flat (89.28 mph) – a new kilometer record.
-The later August races were run in sub par conditions but as you can see below, traveling at over 90mph on a beach in 1905 is pretty darn impressive.
+The later August races were run in subpar conditions but as you can see below, traveling at over 90mph on a beach in 1905 is pretty impressive.
 Racers would move on to Atlantic City the following weekend.

 August 25, 1905 – Cape May, New Jersey.

 American Automobile Association Racing on the Beach 1905, Ormond Beach, Florida.
-The area is now knows as the “Birthplace of Speed.”
+The area is now known as the “Birthplace of Speed.”

 TROG Brings Racing Back to the Jersey Shore

-To qualify for The Race of Gentlemen, all cars and motorbikes must be pre -1950s, each with accurate parts and tires from that era.
+To qualify for The Race of Gentlemen, all cars and motorbikes must be in the pre-1950s, each with accurate parts and tires from that era.
 “Two lanes, a flag girl in the center, and 1/8th mile of sand to prove you did something right to this car.
 1/8th mile to race an Indian Chief against a Harley Knucklehead.
 1/8th mile to see if that car you built in just enough time to put it on the line.

-“I’ve been a fan “beach racing for decades,” says Brooks Betz of the Mr. Local History Project.
-“Many don’t know that NASCAR got their start on the sands of Florida’s Ormond Beach and Daytona Beach.”
-This event takes you back to those days in every way and we should be honored to have such a great event on the Wildwood Beach.”
+“I’ve been a fan of beach racing for decades,” says Brooks Betz of the Mr. Local History Project.
+“Many don’t know that NASCAR started on the sands of Florida’s Ormond Beach and Daytona Beach.”
+This event takes you back to those days in every way, and we should be honored to have such a great event on Wildwood Beach.”

 Not Just For The Amateurs